realmagicgreen/magicgreen11ty/src/articles/2018-06-26-indonesian-reclaimed-wood.md

 A quick search on google can reveal you how many companies are offering a wide variety of furniture and designs all made using wood has been reclaimed or salvaged.

 {% assign name = '-02' %}
-{% include partials/image.html, name: name, caption: 'Reclaimed timber is trendy now!' %}
+{% include 'partials/image.html', name: 'name', caption: 'Reclaimed timber is trendy now!' %}